Faculty of Social Sciences

 Member of the Centre for Citizenship, Identity and Governance (CCIG), Open University

-I have contributed to undergraduate and postgraduate courses in the Faculty of Social Sciences at The Open University, most centrally on Introducing the social sciences (DD101) Level 1, Sociology and society (DD201) Level 2, Making social worlds (DD308) Level 3, Research methods dissertation in the social sciences (D845) Postgraduate Social Sciences.
+I have contributed to production and presentation of undergraduate and postgraduate modules in the Faculty of Social Sciences at The Open University, most centrally on:

 My current research interests are in Sociology and Culture.
 These encompass (1) Social Connections and Social Divisions particularly those of gender and class and (2) the connections between the Material (objects / technologies) and Social Relations, particularly in the contemporary context of the home and family life, art objects and museums.
 Feminist theories have informed these interests.
 Research methodologies have been central to my concerns (qualitative approaches of focus groups, interviews, ethnographies and visual explorations, as well as quantitative survey methods.
 I also engage with exploration of how different approaches and cross cultural and cross national comparisons complement the creation and understanding of social 'realities'.

 I am currently developing a project on 'Exhibiting Social Change’ based on visual art engagements with the narratives of the Brazilian dictatorship violence and imagination for the future.